 The Assessment Center is a resource for SEHD faculty and students.
 Staffed by a graduate assistant, under the supervision of faculty from the counselor education, school psychology, and special education programs, the Assessment Center lends assessment materials to students and faculty for course assignments and training activities.
-The Assessment Center has a collection of over 300 achievement, behavior, cognitive, and personality tests.
+The Assessment Center has a collection of over 300 achievement, career, behavior, cognitive, and personality tests.
 For additional information and hours of operation, contact the Assessment Center at 407 Bailey Hall, Gorham, ME 04038; (207) 780- 5671 or (207) 780-5220; firstname.lastname@example.org.

 Center for Education Policy, Applied Research, and Evaluation